larsgk/web-thermometer/README.md

 }
 ```

-The full source of the component is here: // link
+The full source of the component is [here](https://github.com/larsgk/web-thermometer/blob/main/src/thermometer-ui.js).

 # Building the application